lambda-lounge-krakow/scala-intro-4-complete-newbies/README.md

 # Thanks and feedback
 While my sources list spilled to numerous slides to thank all those, who helped me with this workshop creation, I still made errors - and I claim all to be mine and mine only (preciousss!).

-I'll accept all feedback and correction: open an issue or request to pull your correction.
+I'm grateful for all feedback and corrections: open an issue or request to pull your correction.